Why going bokeh hunting with fast 135mm telephoto lenses?

-For a maximum of subject separation and a creamy bokeh a fast 135mm lens is a good choice.
+For a maximum of subject separation and a creamy bokeh, a fast 135mm lens is a good choice.
 Lenses with longer focus than 135mm allow even better image separation but the versatility of usage scenarios reduces.
 Read Micael Widell’s article with many arguments for using fast 135mm f2 prime lenses for a good subject separation and a creamy bokeh:

 Canon 135mm f2 USM L-lens: The Lord of the Red Rings

 The Canon EF 135mm f2 USM L-lens is renowned for its image sharpness and perfect creamy bokeh, the background out of focus just melts away.
-More specifically, the Canon lens has decent sharpness at f2 with sharpness increasing to impressive at f2.8.
-Especially impressive is this lens’ corner sharpness where it puts most zoom lenses to shame.
+More specifically, the Canon lens has decent sharpness at f2 with sharpness increasing to an impressive at f2.8.
+Especially impressive is this lens’ corner sharpness, where it puts most zoom lenses to shame.

 Can the inexpensive Carl Zeiss and Nikkor vintage prime lenses compete with the legendary Canon EF 135mm f2 USM L-lens ?

 This article compares the legendary Canon EF 135mm f2 L USM lens with two vintage prime lenses to check if the tested 30-plus-year-old vintage lenses could be used as an alternative regarding image and bokeh quality.

 The following lenses were compared in center and corner sharpness on a Sony a7ii full frame camera at f2.8 and f8 (except the Nikkor lens, which was used on a Sony a6000 APS-C camera):

 - Canon EF 135mm f2 USM L-lens (approx. EUR 1,000 new, 72mm filter, 708g weight)

 - Carl Zeiss Sonnar T* 135mm f2.8 (approx. EUR 200 used on e-bay, 55mm filter, 585g weight)